National god: Germanic

+Japanese

+In Japan, the Yasukuni Shrine was seen as the highest honour a subject could receive, where they are honoured for their death in service to the nation, followed by an apotheosis as a national god.

 Christianity

 Christian missionaries have repeatedly re-interpreted national gods in terms of the Christian God.
 This fact is reflected in the names of God in various languages of Christianized peoples, such as Shangdi or Shen among Chinese Christians, Ngai among a number of tribes of Kenya, etc.

 In a modern context, the term of a "national god" addresses the emergence of national churches within Christianity.
 This tendency of "nationalizing" the Christian God, especially in the context of national churches sanctioning warfare against other Christian nations during World War I, was denounced as heretical by Karl Barth.